Douglas County, Wisconsin: Politics

 Douglas County has one of the longest Democratic voting streaks in the nation in presidential elections; the last Republican presidential candidate to win Douglas County was Herbert Hoover in 1928.
-However, in 2020, Donald Trump received the highest percent of Douglas County's vote for a Republican since 1952, signaling a new competitiveness in the county.
-In every Presidential election between 1984 and 2000, the county was always the second most Democratic in the state (behind only Native American-dominated Menominee County), before being surpassed by Dane County in 2004, and several others from 2008 onwards.
+But in 2024, Donald Trump received the highest percentage of Douglas County's vote for a Republican since the county's Democratic streak began, signaling a new competitiveness in the county.
+In every presidential election between 1984 and 2000, the county was always the second-most Democratic in the state (behind only Native American-dominated Menominee County), before being surpassed by Dane County in 2004, and several others since 2008.

-Douglas County also regularly supports Democrat candidates at the state level.
+Douglas County also regularly supports Democratic candidates at the state level.